Skip to main content

 4 mentions Positive Neutral Negative

-• “The soundtrack for the game is great; it really captures the atmosphere of being in a jungle area, fighting frogs, monkeys, and various other creatures that you come across.”
+• “The soundtrack for the game is great, really gives off that atmosphere of being in a jungle area fighting frogs, monkeys, and various other creatures that you come across.”

 • “Can't wait to hear more music in the full release of Tunche!”